shlinkio/shlink/docker/README.md

     In the future, these redis servers could be used for other caching operations performed by shlink.

-* `NOT_FOUND_REDIRECT_TO`: **Deprecated since v1.20 in favor of `INVALID_SHORT_URL_REDIRECT_TO`** If a URL is provided here, when a user tries to access an invalid short URL, he/she will be redirected to this value.
-If this env var is not provided, the user will see a generic `404 - not found` page.
 * `SHORTCODE_CHARS`: **Ignored when using Shlink 1.20 or newer**.
 A charset to use when building short codes.
 Only needed when using more than one shlink instance ([Multi instance considerations](#multi-instance-considerations)).

 An example using all env vars could look like this: